Day of Surgery

 Surgery Waiting Area

-Right before surgery, you’ll meet with an anesthesia provider who will answer your questions.
-We’ll review your medical history, laboratory test results, allergies, current medications and general health to help determine the type of anesthesia that’s the best fit for you.
+Prior to your procedure, questions and concerns will be addressed with an anesthesia provider.
+They will review your medical history, laboratory test results, allergies, current medications and general health to help determine the type of anesthesia that’s the best fit for you.

 Throughout your Pella surgery experience, you benefit from the expertise of our certified registered nurse anesthetists (CRNAs).
-These specialists hold national certification, which recognizes the additional education and training they received in the administration of anesthesia, so you know you’re in trustworthy hands.
+These specialists hold national certification, which recognizes the additional education and training they received in the administration of anesthesia.

 Your anesthesia provider cares for you before, during and immediately after your surgical procedure.
-While you’re in the operating room, your provider monitors and manages your vital functions, including heart rate and rhythm, blood pressure, body temperature and breathing.
+While you’re in the operating room, your provider monitors and manages your vital functions, including heart rate and rhythm, blood pressure, body temperature and breathing, and deliver medications.

-When your procedure is complete, you’ll move into our surgical recovery room where your nurse closely monitors your vital signs and pain level to make sure you’re as comfortable as possible.
-You’ll also learn some breathing exercises that can help your recovery.
+When your procedure is complete, we will monitor your vital signs and pain level to make sure you are as comfortable as possible.

 Preparing to Go Home